Skip Navigation

 Canopy Roads Management

 This division was formed to create, maintain, manage, and preserve Leon County's Canopy Roads.
 This program is responsible for implementing the Canopy Roads Management Plan.
-This includes review of tree removal requests; the planning and acquisition of scenic easements; the pruning and removal of high risk trees; and the planting of trees and shrubs for canopy creation and enhancement and buffer establishment.
+This includes review of tree removal requests; the planning and acquisition of scenic easements; the pruning and removal of high risk trees; and the planting of trees and shrubs for canopy creation, enhancement and buffer establishment.

 This program implements the joint County/City Canopy Roads Management Plan on 76 miles of designated canopy roads.